mdirolf/nginx-gridfs/README.rst

 can be specified but default to the values given in the configuration above.

+This will set up Nginx to serve the file in gridfs with filename *foo* for any request to */gridfs/foo*

 Known Issues / TODO / Things You Should Hack On
 ===============================================